-TenneT has a sizeable investment programme on the Dutch and German electricity transmission grids (both onshore and offshore) which we estimate around €50-€60 billion over the next 10 years, necessitating a jump in annual spend within the next five years to €5-€6 billion annually from €3.4 billion in 2020.
+TenneT has a sizeable investment programme on the Dutch and German electricity transmission grids (both onshore and offshore) which we estimate at around $\leq 50 \leq 60$ billion over the next 10 years, necessitating a jump in annual spend in the coming years to $\leq 5 \leq 6$ billion annually from ≤ 3.4 billion in 2020.
 Moody's relies partly on estimates of programme costs from the Network Development Plan 2030 (2019) and based on inputs from the German TSOs.
 Much of the rising cost is aimed at connecting new, primarily renewable generation sources, strengthening existing transmission assets and removing bottlenecks on both transmission networks.

-TenneT's planned capital spending over the next 10 years has more than tripled in the last seven years, from around €16 billion in 2014 to our estimate of €50-60 billion for the next 10 years (as of 2021).
-This compared with net PP&E of €20.9 billion as of year-end 2020.
+TenneT's planned capital spending over the next 10 years has more than tripled in the last seven years, from around \in 16 billion in 2014 to our estimate of \in 50-60 billion for the next 10 years (as of 2021).4 This compares with net PP&E of \in 20.9 billion as of year-end 2020.
 Around two-thirds of this total programme relates to investments in Germany (onshore and offshore).

-Exhibit 7 Summary of TenneT's largest planned investment projects
+Summary of TenneT's largest planned investment projects